 Technically, Wenshu Monastery is not a travel attraction, but a real Buddhism temple.
-The entrance ticket only charges ¥5, and the incense burned by people are provided by the temple for free, and tourists can participate the Buddhism activities for free.
+The monastery is free opened to the public, and the incense burned by people are provided by the temple also free.
+Besides, tourists can participate the Buddhism activities as well.
 To give, rather than take – this may be the significance of Wenshu Monastery.

 Wenshu Monastery covers an area of 200, 000 m2 and its front door is facing the south direction.
 Once enter into the monastery, you will pass five halls in sequence, and there are Tianwang Hall, Sandatu Hall, Daxiong Hall, Shuofa Hall and Cangjing Hall.
 Drum tower, monk dorm, guest dorm, meditation room, dining room and praying hall are located at the eastern side and western side of the monastery.
 All architectures form an enclosed quadrangle dwelling.
 At present, there are about 190 rooms in the monastery, and the building area is about 20, 000m2.

 Wenshu Monastery exhibits many precious cultural relics and treasures.
 Highlights here are over 300 Buddha statues of various materials including iron, mud, stone, wood and jade dating from the Liang Dynasty to the Qing Dynasty.
 Among the statues, the most famous one is the jade Buddha Statue, which was brought back from Burma by Monk Xinglin in 1922 after he begged for alms on the way he walked to Burma.

 Furthermore, the monastery’s Cangjing Pavilion also holds an abundance of history and arts.
 You can find everything from famous handwriting exhibits, to paintings and artwork.
 The masterworks of art of both ancient and contemporary China, serve as a testimony to Wenshu Monastery friendly exchange with the world.